preedep/azure-ecs-rs/README.md

 This is a Rust library for interacting with the Azure Email Communication Service (ECS) API.
 [Azure Communication Service - Email - Rest API](https://learn.microsoft.com/en-us/rest/api/communication/email/send?tabs=HTTP)

-My example code is in the `examples` directory.
-You can run the examples with:

 Before running the examples, you need to set the following environment variables:

 ```aiignore